rafaelsoaresbr/archlinux/devel/README.md

 # Usage

 Synchronizing the pacman repository's by running pacman -Sy or upgrading with pacman -Syu is unnecessary and will have no impact.
+For production containers a specific build tag should be used.
+Testing should be done before updating the build tag in production containers to ensure the newer packages work with your codebase.

->docker run --rm -ti rafaelsoares/archlinux-devel /bin/bash
+>docker run --rm -ti rafaelsoares/archlinux-devel /bin/bash -c "pacaur -S --noconfirm package-query"

 Sample project that uses this image to build an AUR package (Travis-CI):